sham-jadhav03/Review/README.md

 Now, we start the basic approach of understanding the Prompt engineering -> HoW AI Understand the Prompt -> How it generates the Token
 API -> Understanding of how the GEN AI API works via the token generation across every endpoints

 ###LLM & RAG   ->   LLMs (Large Language Models) understand and generate text, but have knowledge cutoffs; RAG (Retrieval-Augmented Generation) enhances LLMs by adding a retrieval step, fetching real-time, external data (from databases, documents) to ground responses in facts, reducing hallucinations, enabling domain-specific answers, and providing citations for accuracy

+### Move toward the depth of the LLM -> How the LLM model works, understanding the basics, and advanced understanding LLM model, as we make a simple LLM model, which helps us to understand how the basic LLM model is trained via various PYTHON Libraries.